 - Improve skills and knowledge in the workforce

 The Forum is chaired by one of the members of the group, who is elected by Forum Members.
 The Chairperson is elected each year at the Annual Review meeting.
-The current Chairperson is Ricky Lewis, Key Community Supports.
+The current Chairperson is Richy Lewis, Key Community Supports and Vice-Chairperson is Sharon McMullen, Turning Point Scotland.

-The Forum is facilitated by ARC Scotland team member Sylvia Crick.
+The Forum is facilitated by ARC Scotland team member Alice Squire.
 She is responsible for: organising meetings, inviting guest speakers, taking minutes, maintaining a list of members and circulating information and papers to the members and other appropriate people connected to the Forum.

 Information from Meetings